dlzhry2/immunisation-fhir-api/README.md

 This will set up for both the root and `lambda_code`.

+Rename `.env.default` to `.env` or merge it with your existing file.
 Rename `.envrc.default` to `.envrc` or merge it with your existing file.

-Rename `.env.default` to `.env` or merge it with your existing file.
+These are kept separate so other tools can use `.env` if wanted.

 Edit `.env` with your details.